Kaleb-kougl/Chicago-coding-resource-hub/README.md

 ## Issues Related To Project

-* Search by keyword functionality implemented, but not properly explained to the user yet.
 * Replace education API.
-* Insert our own links.
-* Condense firebase to being called once for all pages. (export module?)
+* Condense firebase to being called once for all pages.
 * Move out of firebase server and into Node.js/mySQL server.
 * Improve UX for user clarity.
 * Add mailboxlayer API to check for valid email addresses.